praekelt/django-composer-prk/README.rst

     COMPOSER = {"load_existing_styles": {"greedy": True}}

-It will attempt add all styles that are already tied to apps and models that follow the correct naming convention.
+It will attempt to add all styles that are already tied to apps and models that follow the correct naming convention.
 Can be used in tandem with the ``styles`` setting.

 Alternatively entire apps and specific app models can be excluded or included.